iia/Thirst/README.md

 ### SendGrid API v3

-The firmware uses [SendGrid](https://sendgrid.com/) API for sending the notification e-mails.
+The firmware uses [SendGrid](https://sendgrid.com/) API for sending the notification E-mails.
 Hence if you are compiling the firmware you have to provide the SendGrid API v3 key.

 :information_source: **_NOTE: The released firmware binaries are already compiled with the key._**